What are porcelain veneers?

 Temporary Veneers: your dentist can create a temporary veneer for you to wear during the time period while the dental laboratory is creating your porcelain veneer.

 At this point, the porcelain veneer is securely bonded into place.
 There will probably be at least some excess cement present at the edges of the veneer that your dentist will need to trim off and polish down.
-You and your dentist will also need to evaluate the veneer’s precise contours and trim or reshape them as you feel is best.
+You and your dentist must also evaluate the veneer’s precise contours and trim or reshape them as you feel is best.
 Your dentist will also spend time evaluating your bite and making sure that the veneer is adjusted appropriately for it.

 How to take care of your veneers?